 Many people experience a trauma and are able over time to reduce the psychological and physical effects they suffer and bounce back resiliently.
 For others, whose trauma may run deeper, the effects can be profound and help will be needed to make a recovery.
 At this end of the spectrum we are dealing with post-traumatic-stress-disorder (PTSD).
 Our work together will probably cover a number of areas, including practical strategies for symptom management, and building trust between us and working closely together to make sense of the traumatic event, and, importantly, begin to integrate it into your life-story in a way that is acceptable and draws harmful energy from it.

 What is the underlying process?

 The physical effects of trauma and PTSD are important too.
-Traumatic experience can literally effect the structure of the brain, including reducing the function and physical size of important regions of the brain that are responsible for mediating ‘fight/flight’ responses, and other important functions.
-Research shows therapy is a very effective tool to tackle this too, and there are a number of approaches and techniques that we may use.
+Traumatic experiences can quite literally effect the structure of the brain, including reducing the function and physical size of important regions of the brain that are responsible for controlling ‘fight/flight/freeze’ responses.
+Research shows therapy is a very effective tool to tackle this too.
 I have written about this in my blog (“It’s not brain surgery….
 Is it?”
 June 17) if you'd like to read more.

 Contact Whitestone today.